Women: The New Faces of Mesothelioma

 Mesothelioma is a rare cancer diagnosed in roughly 3,000 people in the U.S. annually.
 Women now represent a quarter of those diagnoses, according to the Surveillance, Epidemiology and End Results (SEER) database, which has tracked mesothelioma incidence rates since 1975.

-Incidence rates among women are up 8 percent compared to SEER’s average male-to-female ratio.
+Incidence rates among women are up 8% compared to SEER’s average male-to-female ratio.

 Doctors are diagnosing many of these women at a younger age than men, too.
 And as more women develop the incurable asbestos-related disease, they face numerous challenges their male counterparts will likely not experience during their cancer journey.